Quick Overview

-An Air Waybill (AWB) is one of the most important documents in air cargo.
-It acts as a contract of carriage between the shipper and the air carrier (or their agent), a receipt for the goods, and a key reference for shipment tracking.
-Unlike many ocean-freight documents, an AWB is non-negotiable (it is not a document of title and does not transfer ownership).
+An Air Waybill (AWB) is a standardized air-freight document that acts as a contract of carriage between shipper and air carrier, a receipt for the goods, and a key reference for shipment tracking.
+Unlike many ocean-freight documents, an AWB is non-negotiable and does not transfer ownership.
+It is often issued electronically as an e-AWB.

 An AWB is a standardized air-freight document (often issued electronically as an e-AWB) that confirms the carrier has accepted the cargo and sets out the shipment’s transport terms and routing information.